 Grassland RemnantsWhat are tallgrass communities?

-"Tallgrass communities" - also know as tallgrass prairies and savannas- are natural grasslands with a great diversity of grasses, wildflowers and animal life.
-In Ontario, tallgrass is teeming with wildlife, including:
+"Tallgrass communities" - also known as tallgrass prairies and savannas- are natural grasslands with a great diversity of grasses, wildflowers and animal life.
+In Ontario, these landscapes teem with wildlife, including:

 - over 200 species of plants, such as blazing-star and wild bergamot;

-- many birds, such as bobolinks, savanna sparrows and northern bobwhite quail;
+- grassland bird species, such as bobolinks, savanna sparrows and northern bobwhite quail;

 - mammals, such as deer, meadow voles, and badgers; and

-- a fascination diversity of insects, from butterflies and damselflies to ants, leafhoppers and ladybeetles.
+- a fascinating diversity of insects, from butterflies and damselflies to ants, leafhoppers and ladybeetles.

 Prairie is a natural community that is dominated by grasses rather than by trees, as in a forest.
 Growing with the grasses are many other kinds of non-grassy herbaceous plants known by the collective name of "forbs".
 On moist soils, prairie blends into marshlands dominated by sedges rather than grasses.
 Scattered shrubs may be present, however trees are absent.